Master of Veterinary Biomedical Science

 Credits 1This course is a series of laboratories designed to develop the necessary skills to identify microscopic anatomy of basic cell types, tissues, organs, and organ systems.
 Principles learned in this course will be applied in simultaneous and subsequent courses in the CVM curriculum.
 Course available to Master of Science degree seeking students only.

-Pre-Requisites: Admission to the Master of Science, Veterinary Biomedical Science Program
+Pre-Requisites: Admission to the Master of Science, Veterinary Biomedical Science Program; Enrollment must be approved by Program Director

 VANT-713: Veterinary Parasitology